-Originally from British Columbia, Canada, Melanie Daniel immigrated to Israel in 1995.
-This dual perspective imbues her paintings with elements of both the militaristic and anxiety-inducing environment of Israel and the tree dense historically charged landscape of her native Canada.
-Languorous hallucinatory scenes contain a latent eerie unease, while other works are a cacophony of frenetic marks and shapes suggesting barbed wire and concrete.
-Narratives remain unwritten, and figures are almost absorbed by their surroundings.
-Influenced by the idiosyncratic narratives of Peter Doig, the impending doom found in Daniel Richter's work, and arch-Canadian painters such as Tom Thompson, Daniel's works expose the hope of escaping back to nature or a hard-won peace as impossible ideals.
+Originally from Canada, Melanie Daniel immigrated to Israel in 1995, and her paintings contain elements of both the militaristic and anxiety-inducing environment of Israel and the tree-dense historically charged landscape of her native Canada.
+In her current series, languorous hallucinatory scenes of earnest homesteaders and DIY aficionados contain a latent unease, their projects a mere ritual against impending disaster.
+Nature is marked by graffiti, writing on the wall marring otherwise idyllic landscapes.
+Influenced by the idiosyncratic narratives of Peter Doig, the impending doom found in Daniel Richter's work, and arch-Canadian painters such as Tom Thompson, Daniel's work poignantly captures the pervading duality of a disillusioned post-9-11 generation, rife with both utopian and dystopian narratives.